-A definitive assessment of the aforementioned issues is impossible as they are still ongoing.
+Α definitive the assessment aforementioned issues is impossible as they are still ongoing.
 The case of Afghanistan is different.
 The swift takeover by the Taliban has shattered any illusion that the US withdrawal, originally agreed by Trump30 but executed by Biden, is anything else than unequivocal defeat.
 Biden seems to have determined that ignoring the pledge made by his predecessor would have led to renewed attacks against US troops and therefore eventually warrant more resources in a secondary country for US strategic interests.31